 About mid-way through our stay in Hong Kong we took a short break and hopped a ferry to Macau for the night.
 Initially, when planning the trip, I wasn’t sure if we wanted to take the time to do this, but I’m so glad we did.

-Macau is the “Vegas” of China.
-It’s only a 45 minute ferry ride from Hong Kong, so for us, it was a no brainer.
+Macau is the Las Vegas of China, and it’s only a 45 minute ferry ride from Hong Kong.

 Getting to the ferry terminal in Hong Kong via the MTR is easy.
-We purchased our ferry tickets, paid for our luggage, and waited to depart.
-There’s no need to purchase tickets in advance, because it seems like a ferry is always heading to Macau.
+Once there we purchased our ferry tickets, paid for our luggage, and waited to depart.
+There’s no need to get tickets ahead of time, because it seems like there’s always a ferry.

-While in Macau, we stayed at The Venetian, and yes, it’s just like the one you’ll find in Las Vegas – complete with a painted sky ceiling, gondola rides, and massive shopping complex.
+We stayed at The Venetian, and yes, it’s just like the one in Las Vegas, complete with a painted sky ceiling, gondola rides, and a massive shopping complex.

 The hotel is massive.
-This is the view (pictured below) from our room of the other wing, and yes, that IS a golf course below!
-So big!
+This is the view (below) from our room of the other wing, and yes, that IS an onsite golf course.

-The pool facilities here are also something worth mentioning.
-There are a couple of different pools and they are all really wonderful!
+The pools here are worth mentioning.
+There are a couple of different ones, and they are all so nice!

 This deserves a closeup!

 After our sweet treats I was on a sugar high, so I paraded around our room in my carnevale mask…. yep.